Aydin-ab/ray-aydin/doc/source/tune/faq.rst

 not so much data, use lower batch sizes.

 For **layer sizes** also try **powers of 2**.
-For small problems (for example, Cartpole), use smaller layer sizes.
+For small problems (for example, CartPole), use smaller layer sizes.
 For larger problems, try larger ones.

 For **discount factors** in reinforcement learning, sample uniformly between 0.9 and 1.0.
 Depending on the problem, a much stricter range greater than 0.97